Angular

 - An Angular app to which you'd like to add TalkJS chat

-To get started, install @talkjs/components
+To get started, install @talkjs/web-components

 If you'd like to use a custom theme instead of the default theme, see: Customize your theme.